-All such location, order and company ratings are subject to change based on editorial decisions.
+All such location, order and company ratings are subject to change based

 Insurance is a safety net that we hope we’ll never have to use, but we’re glad it’s there when we need it.
-Read on to learn how insurance premiums and deductibles work, how they’re calculated, and the types you may encounter.
+Read on to learn how business insurance premiums and deductibles work, how they’re calculated, and the types you may encounter.

 Insurance Premiums and Deductibles Explained